 Conduct Business Fairly, Openly and Responsibly

-Be Honest and Trustworthy in Your Dealings with Others, Including Customers, Partners and Vendors
+Be Honest and Trustworthy in Your Dealings With Others, Including Customers, Partners and Vendors

-Comply with Antitrust and Competition Laws
+Comply With Antitrust and Competition Laws

 Examples of prohibited conduct under Antitrust and Competition Laws

-- Agreeing with competitors about prices
+• Agreeing with competitors about prices

-- Agreeing with competitors to boycott a supplier or customer
+• Agreeing with competitors to boycott a supplier or customer

-- Sharing competitively sensitive information (e.g., prices, costs, market distribution, etc.) with competitors
+• Sharing competitively sensitive information (e.g., prices, costs, margins,

-• Entering into a business arrangement or pursuing a strategy with the sole purpose of harming a competitor
+• Entering into a business arrangement or engaging in conduct with the

-- Using Splunk’s size or strength to gain an unfair competitive advantage
+• Using Splunk’s size or strength to gain an unfair competitive advantage

-Respect Competitors and Former Employers
+Competitors and Former Employers

-Follow Trade Control and Anti-Boycotting Laws
+Follow Trade Control and Antiboycott Laws

-If you are involved in sending or making available Splunk software, services or any form of technical data from one country to another, work with your manager to be sure that the transaction stays within the bounds of applicable laws.
+If you are involved in sending or making available Splunk software, services, or any form of technical data from one country to another, work with your manager to be sure that the transaction stays within the bounds of applicable laws.
 Consult our policies on U.S. Export Control Compliance for more information.
 This is a complex and technical area.
-We should always seek help if we have any questions about export controls matters.
+We should always seek help if we have any questions about international trade matters.

 A. What constitutes an unlawful “export” can include but is not limited to:

-- Transporting technical data or software on your laptop, or tools or
+• Transporting technical data or software on your laptop, or tools or

-Q. Which countries, entities or persons is Splunk prohibited from
+Q. To which countries, entities or persons is Splunk prohibited from

 A. The U.S. government maintains a number of embargoes and sanctions

-Cuba, Iran, North Korea, Sudan and Syria.
+Cuba, Iran, North Korea, Syria and the Crimea region of Ukraine.

 to comply with sanctions levied by other applicable jurisdictions.

 Advertise and Market Truthfully

-Assist with Required Public Communications and Filings
+Assist With Required Public Communications and Filings

-Comply with the Anti-Bribery Laws
+Comply With Anti-Bribery Laws

 Q. What is considered a “bribe”?